integraloftheday/NOAA-apt-Automation/README.md

 ## To do
 - [x] Fetch TLE data without the use of an API
-- [ ] Finish satellite transit finder
+- [x] Finish satellite transit finder
 - [ ] Speed up image loading in the website
-- [ ] Create new documenation
+- [ ] Create new documenation / Improve code comments